Changes to Payrolling Benefits in Kind

 Published on

-On January 16 2024, HMRC announced a significant change regarding the handling of taxable benefits in kind and the payment of Class 1A National Insurance Contributions (NICs).
+On 16 January 2024, HMRC announced significant changes to the handling of taxable benefits in kind and the payment of Class 1A National Insurance Contributions (NICs).
+These changes will have a direct impact on payroll processes and should be factored into forward-looking financial planning for directors.

-Starting in April 2026, all employers will be required to process these benefits through payroll.
-Additionally, HMRC plans to introduce a new online platform to facilitate employees' claims for tax relief on business expenses that are not covered by their employers.
-The objective of these changes is to streamline administrative processes and simplify the tax system for both employers and employees.
+From April 2026, all employers will be required to process taxable benefits in kind through payroll.
+HMRC also plans to introduce a new online platform to enable employees to claim tax relief on business expenses not reimbursed by their employer.
+The overall aim is to reduce administrative complexity and simplify the tax system for both employers and employees.

 Current Reporting of Benefits in Kind